ibm-cloud-docs/activity-tracker/getting-started.md

 ## Step 1.
 Provision an instance of the {{site.data.keyword.at_full_notm}} service
 {: #gs_step1}

+Complete the following steps to provision an instance:

 1. [Log in to your {{site.data.keyword.cloud_notm}} account ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/login){:new_window}.

 	After you log in with your user ID and password, the {{site.data.keyword.cloud_notm}} dashboard opens.